-Leonid meteor shower peaks this week | EarthSky.org
+All you need to know: 2018’s Leonid meteor shower | EarthSky.org

 In 2001, another great Leonid meteor storm occurred.
 Spaceweather.com reported:

-The display began on Sunday morning, November 18, when Earth glided into a dust cloud shed by comet Tempel-Tuttle in 1766.
+The display began on Sunday morning, November 18, when Earth glided into a dust cloud shed by Comet Tempel-Tuttle in 1766.
 Thousands of meteors per hour rained over North America and Hawaii.
 Then, on Monday morning November 19 (local time in Asia), it happened again: Earth entered a second cometary debris cloud from Tempel-Tuttle.
 Thousands more Leonids then fell over east Asian countries and Australia.

 View SpaceWeather’s 2001 Leonid meteor gallery.

-Bottom line: If you want to watch the 2016 Leonid meteor shower, just know that the bright waning gibbous moon will wash out all but the brighter Leonid meteors.
-The greatest number of meteors usually fall in the dark hours before dawn.
+Bottom line: If you want to watch the 2018 Leonid meteor shower, just know that the predawn hours are best for meteor watching.
+The greatest numbers of meteors usually fall in the dark hours before dawn.

 Easily locate stars and constellations during any day and time with EarthSky’s Planisphere.